-Counselor: Life with RA can come with psychological and emotional challenges and it’s important to have emotional support.
+Counselor: Life can come with psychological and emotional challenges and it’s important to have emotional support.
 Counseling can provide an emotional outlet as well as stress management and coping tools.
 You may choose to see a psychologist, psychiatrist or other trained therapist for counseling and stress management techniques.
 Both psychologists and psychiatrists can provide counseling; a psychiatrist can prescribe medication, such as antidepressants, if necessary.

 Social Worker: A social worker can provide both emotional and practical support.
 Social workers are also trained to help you navigate the healthcare system and connect you with community and government resources that might help.
 A social worker can be extremely helpful with health insurance issues.